michaelliotg/notes1/README.md

 # About
-Contains various materials for selected courses I've taken from 2025–2027 at NUS High and NUS.
+Contains various materials for selected courses I've taken in 2026 and 2027 at NUS High and NUS.
 For more information, please consult the subject-level READMEs.

 **School subjects with uploaded materials:**\
 [Chemistry](Chemistry/)\